joel-kalema/Leaderboard/README.md

 Webpack has a [rich plugin
 interface](https://webpack.js.org/plugins/).
 Most of the features within webpack itself use this plugin interface.
-This makes webpack very
+This makes webpack very flexible

 ## live